PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 )
 ```

-Signals are just a function from `t:Time => A` (Time is really the type `Seconds`).
+Signals are just a function from `time: Seconds => A`.
 This code uses an inbuilt Signal called Orbit that rotates around a point at a fixed distance based on the current time.

 ```text
 Question: Orbit looks a bit simple, what if you wanted it to rotate slower or faster?